 The BBA Executive Pathway program is part of BCIT’s Human Capital Initiative which bridges the gap between workplace experience and post-secondary education in British Columbia.
 In this respect, the program supports the Institute’s provincial mandate to build economic capacity within the Province.

-The BCIT SITE Centre of Excellence undertakes prior learning related research and assessment activities which result in advanced placement education options for British Columbians.
+The BCIT Business + Media undertakes prior learning-related research and assessment activities which result in advanced placement education options for British Columbians.

 - Facilitate the recognition and transferability of education across a wide range of disciplines, the objective being to produce multi-disciplinary trained/skilled graduates who are valued by industry.